iamAlinaaa/food-delivery-fullstack/README.md

 * History Page where user can find history of order/orders by entering user email;
 * Coupons Page where users may find good opportunities and discounts for their shopping and copy discount code to add it on Cart Page.

 This app contains backend and frontend parts + database.
-For frontent I used React and backend is Node.js.
+For frontent I used React and for backend Node.js.
 As database I used MongoDB.

 This project is available to run on yout localhost, as for deployment stage i have modificated some strings of code and added in another file.
 ***